eBay/accessibility-ruleset-runner/examples/java/README.md

 mvn test -e -s settings_apache_maven_repo.xml -Dtest=arr.AccessibilityRulesetRunnerTest
 ```

-The output should match the <a href='output/eBay.ruleset.runner.output.txt'>Ruleset Runner Output</a>.
+The output should match the <a href='output/HomePage URLS_TO_TEST was not set.ruleset.runner.output.txt'>Ruleset Runner Output</a>.

 Actually, the use of the settings file and location of the test to run are explicit and simply running the following should work.